Sr-Mushu/SO_LONG/README.md

 • You must be able to parse any kind of map, as long as it respects the above rules.<br>
 <br>

+## How to use
+in the folder 'SO_LONG/files' execute the command 'make' and lete da magic bigine.

 ## Erro: list
 01x means that it was executed successfully.<br>
 00x:<br>